khasm/seasky/README.md

 jdk-8u91-linux-x64.tar.gz must be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html#jdk-8u91-oth-JPR and placed inside the docker-mie folder

+opencv-3.0.0 must be downloaded from https://github.com/Itseez/opencv/archive/3.0.0.zip, decompressed and placed in docker-mie folder.

 docker-ramcloud contains ramcloud coordinator and storage servers. each storage cloud must be running one of these dockers

 starting the docker might be done with a command similar to: